Opinion: Covid travel bans are about xenophobia, not public health

 No one, on either side of the Atlantic, should continue to tolerate travel bans that hurt us in unquantifiable ways, for no demonstrable benefit whatsoever.

-Joshua Jahani is a lecturer at Cornell University and New York University, and a board advisor at the investment bank Jahani and Associates specialising in the Middle East and Africa.
+Joshua Jahani is a lecturer at Cornell University and New York University, and a board advisor at the investment bank Jahani and Associates, specialising in the Middle East and Africa.
 He has written for NBC, Newsweek, The Independent and CGTN

 Join our new commenting forum